 In a digital world that relies on mobile communication and unified communications more and more each day, companies can build a competitive advantage simply by the way they talk to each other.
 Reason enough for us, to compile three of the best ways to improve internal communication in an organisation.

 One of the reasons why internal communications initiatives don’t get funded like others is that they are rarely measured.
 If you’d like to champion better internal communications in your company, start measuring the effectiveness of your efforts.
 Your metrics don’t have to be complicated -- simply measuring participation can be enough to convince higher ups of their efficacy.

 In too many organizations, management “talks down” to staff and not vice versa.
 This is the number one internal communications mistake companies make, which is a shame because it can be easily remedied.
 Some of the most successful startups like Facebook do town halls with CEO Mark Zuckerberg that are broadcast company-wide.
 Even Q&A’s on your company’s intranet can go a long way in making employees feel heard and also allow management to find ways to improve the company.

 Your employees are spending more and more time on their phones, so take your team communication apps to where they are.
 If you don’t provide mobile channels for your employees and management to communicate they’ll go elsewhere, or worse, not engage at all.

-Internal communications best practices aren’t so different than external ones anymore.
+The ways to improve internal communication aren’t so different than external ones anymore.
 Much like marketing efforts, you have to go to where your people are.
 Today your employees are spending most of their time on their phones, and by adjusting to this new reality with communication tools, you can keep them engaged and a create an advantage your competitors won’t be able to match.

 Get in touch with us to find out more about the Beekeeper team communication app - mobile communication tool for teams, and we’ll be more than happy to show you how you can reach and engage your remote employees in a simple and fun way.